 Fellowships and Preprofessional Advising

-The Office for Fellowships and Pre-Health Advising works with students and alumnae/i seeking admission to schools in the health professions (medical, dental, etc.), as well as with those who apply for fellowships to fund graduate education, independent study, and research.
+The Office for Fellowships, Graduate School, and Preprofessional Advising works with students and recent graduates who pursue admission to professional schools, particularly in the fields of health and law, as well as with those who apply for fellowships to fund graduate education, independent study, and research.
 Students interested in these possibilities are encouraged to meet with the director and to consult the available materials relative to their interests.
-Students interested in applying to a health-related professional school are encouraged to seek advice from the members of the Pre-Medical Advisory Committee whose activities are coordinated through this office.
-Information sessions and general mailings provide all students, but especially juniors and seniors, with details of a wide variety of opportunities and application processes.
-The members of the Faculty Committee on Fellowships, chaired by the dean of studies, assist the director with evaluation, selection, endorsement, and support for fellowship applicants.
-Early consultation is recommended for students who intend to apply for any professional school, graduate program, or competitive fellowship.
+Students interested in application to a health related professional school are encouraged to seek advice from the members of the Pre-Medical Advisory Committee.
+Early consultation is recommended if one wishes to apply for any professional school, graduate program, or competitive fellowship.

 The Health Service at Vassar is designed to promote the health of the individual and the student community and to treat medical issues as they emerge.

-Centered in Baldwin House, the Health Service medical staff maintains daily clinics on weekdays for routine medical, nursing, and gynecological care.
-There is a five bed infirmary which is used to monitor acutely ill students and those who are recovering from surgery.
+Centered in Baldwin House, the Health Service medical staff maintains daily clinics on weekdays for routine medical and gynecological care.
 In addition to caring for our own infirmary patients, the nursing staff handles acute problems after hours with on-call medical staff backup.
-Emergencies can be seen at anytime.

 A health fee covers the cost of most medical visits on campus.
 Charges are made for medications, laboratory work, and gynecologic visits.
 The college requires that each student carry insurance to defray the cost of off-campus consultation, hospitalization, or emergency room use.
 A customized student health insurance plan is available to all Vassar students.